Modern Slavery Statement — Flat Clearance Catford Commitment

 We conduct supplier audits that combine document review, site visits and worker interviews.
 Audit findings are categorised by severity and followed up with timebound corrective action plans.
 Our approach to supplier oversight emphasises collaboration and capacity building: where minor deficiencies are found we support suppliers with training and resources to meet our standards, while severe breaches trigger immediate contractual consequences.

-Annual review and continuous improvement meeting for anti-slavery policies at Flat Clearance Catford Annual Review and Accountability: This modern slavery statement is reviewed at least annually as part of our governance cycle.
+A large yellow industrial skip filled with tightly packed black plastic rubbish bags and a few white bags, situated on a paved area near residential buildings in an urban environment.
+The skip is positioned on a street or driveway close to shops or houses, with part of a green waste container visible to the right.
+In the background, there are parked cars along the street and some architectural details of nearby buildings, including bay windows and decorative stonework.
+The scene is captured in daylight under overcast conditions, emphasizing the textured surface of the bags and the weathered appearance of the skip, which is typical of waste collection in the Catford area.
+This image relates to rubbish removal services provided by Flat Clearance Catford, illustrating a typical scenario of waste collection from residential or commercial properties in London.
+Annual Review and Accountability: This modern slavery statement is reviewed at least annually as part of our governance cycle.
 We evaluate the effectiveness of our policies, update risk assessments, refine audit processes and publish any material changes.
 Senior management is responsible for oversight, and the outcomes of reviews inform training, procurement practices and supplier engagement.
 Our ongoing mission is to ensure that Flat Clearance Catford operates with integrity, vigilance and an unwavering refusal to tolerate modern slavery in any form.

 Flat Clearance Catford